lancachenet/docker-compose/README.md

 This will be used as the base directory for storing cached data (as `CACHE_ROOT/cache`) and logs (as `CACHE_ROOT/logs`).

 The `CACHE_ROOT` should either be on a separate partition, or ideally on separate storage devices entirely, from your system root.

+> **Note:** this setting defaults to `/lancache`.
+Unless your cache storage lives here, you probably want to change this value.

 ## `CACHE_MEM_SIZE`
 This controls the size of the memory cache used by the cache server.
 The default should suffice for almost all configurations.